Last Updated 23/11/2022.

 Bangkok to Chiang Mai Train

 The train system is in flux at the moment as new trains take over from the old.
 The old trains are the same as those I remember 20 years ago, they are good, comfortable sleepers.
-The new trains seem little different.
+The new trains seem little different but are of course, brand new.

 Cost of Trains to Chiang Mai from Bangkok.